deenafe/shopping-list/README.md

     *  Add Quantity:
     To test the add quantity input, a blank is inputted by pressing the enter key without entering a word.
 Then a random alphabet or word was entered to ensure errors were caught and handled appropriately.

+*   The README.md was proofread, using Microsoft Office spell check and all links were checked before final submission.